bcgov/digital-toolkit/_guides/agile/create-your-scrum-enviroment.md

 ### Finance Stakeholders

 - You will need to scale your product team using government’s private sector partners quickly and there will be no fixed requirements.
-To do this you will need the understanding, support and help from your finance team.
+You will need the understanding, support and help from your finance team to accommodate those unknown, uncertain requirements.

 ### Management Team Stakeholders